 Some construction employees use power gloves to improve grip strength and dexterity when they perform tasks like drilling.
 However, most exoskeletons are more extensive and appear as full-body suits.
 One industrial-use exoskeleton offers a strength amplification of 20 to 1, which means hefting 200 pounds feels like lifting only 10 to a suit’s wearer.

 Some Japanese workers wear exoskeletons to continue working past retirement age.
 That said, with the intensive work demanded by the construction sector, it’s easy to see how the exoskeletons could be useful at any age, particularly for reducing strain-related injuries.

 Robots are making impacts in industries ranging from agriculture to medicine.
 These high-tech machines have, not surprisingly, upended the construction sector too.
 Some models let workers perform layout tasks at sites more efficiently than traditional mechanical systems allow, for example.

 Potential also exists for the construction industry to get acquainted with collaborative robots — also called cobots.
 Cobots represent one of the most substantial recent robotics advances for many reasons, including their plug-and-play setup and the fact that they’re mobile instead of fixed.

 Robots could help construction projects stay on schedule and get finished under budget.
 However, interested companies must investigate which machines make the most sense for helping with time-consuming or labor-intensive tasks.

 6. Construction Companies Hiring More Workers

 Despite the slow growth anticipated for this year, a recent study from the Associated General Contractors of America and Sage Construction and Real Estate showed that construction companies intend to expand their workforces in 2023.
 The research indicated that 75% of firms would increase their headcounts in 2023.

 However, nearly a quarter of respondents (22%) expected hiring challenges when attempting to fill vacant positions.
-They reported that sourcing workers for salaried and hourly craft positions is exceptionally difficult.
-These obstacles are likely some of the reasons that robotics, 3D printing, and modular construction are becoming more widely used in construction.
+They reported that sourcing workers for salaried and hourly craft positions are exceptionally difficult.
+These obstacles are likely why robotics, 3D printing, and modular construction are becoming more widely used in construction.

 7. Increased Interest in Used and Rented Equipment